Skip to main content

 Dry them and pay particular attention to their skin folds.

 This is a good time to massage some oil or cream into your baby’s skin.
-Do not use aqueous cream for dry skin conditions as it may cause damage to their skin.
+Do not use aqueous cream for dry skin conditions as it may damage their skin.

 Do not use any oils on your baby’s skin if they are under 1 month old.
 Do not use anything that contains peanut oil, as some babies are allergic to it.